 Great design is critical.
 So often, we focus on new user acquisition but devalue the conversion process.
 In B2B, there are few things more important than the value your design portrays of your service or product.
 It’s your first impression and it holds a lot of weight.

-Across multiple campaigns, we consistently find that testing your value proposition and call to actions (CTAs) are the most impactful things you can do for increasing your return on ad spend.
+Across multiple campaigns, we consistently find that testing your value proposition and call to actions (CTAs) are the most impactful things you can do to increase your return on ad spend.
 Here are a few examples of this briefly:

 In both of these tests, we simply changed our call to action/value proposition we were pitching.
 In each instance, we experienced massive improvements.
 With such a low time-to-reward commitment this is an area to focus on immediately.